highgateschool/cyber-centurion/README.md

 You can look at one of the many online resources to see how this works, and if you really want to change the file directly then you can add a `-i` switch at the end.

 One question that was asked was whether we could replace all sequences of spaces with a single underline.
-In the same way that `[ ]*` would match any number of spaces, we should be able to match "at least one" using `[ ]+`.
+In the same way that `[ ]*` would match any number of spaces (_including none at all_!), we should be able to match "at least one" using `[ ]+`.

 There is a "but" though: we need to tell `sed` that we are using "modern" REGEX to make it understand this.
 So on a Ubuntu machine or similar we would use the `-r` switch: